How to Ship Baked Goods

 Consider Par Baking Your Bread for Shipping

 Par baking stands for “partially baking”.
 To par-bake bread, bake the dough 80% of the way and then freeze the loaf.
-Quick freezing kills the yeast’s future power and creates a stable inside without browning the crust.
+Quick freezing with a blast chiller kills the yeast’s future power and creates a stable inside without browning the crust.
 The customer can finish the bread by baking it for an additional 10-15 minutes when it arrives.
 This allows the customer to enjoy a truly fresh, perfectly browned, and warm loaf of bread.

 How to Ship Banana Bread